FloeFoxon/FloeFoxon.github.io/README.md

 **Foxon, F.** (2022).
 Iron Abundance in the Solar Photosphere.
 Poster presentation at *The National Astronomy Meeting (NAM) 2022*.
 Coventry. [https://doi.org/10.17605/OSF.IO/JKW8Y](https://doi.org/10.17605/OSF.IO/JKW8Y)

 **Foxon, F.** (2021) EVALI and the Internet.
 Video presentation at the *Global Forum on Nicotine 2021*.
-Virtual.
-Available [here](https://youtu.be/Q9SXPm-W26M).
+Virtual. [https://youtu.be/Q9SXPm-W26M](https://youtu.be/Q9SXPm-W26M).

 Kleykamp, B.A. & **Foxon, F.** (2021) Comparing Smoking Prevalence, Quit Attempts, and Harm Perceptions Among Younger and Older Smokers.
 Poster presentation at the Annual *Society for Research on Nicotine and Tobacco (SRNT)* Conference.
-Virtual.
-Available [https://doi.org/10.17605/OSF.IO/JR7EN](https://doi.org/10.17605/OSF.IO/JR7EN)
+Virtual. [https://doi.org/10.17605/OSF.IO/JR7EN](https://doi.org/10.17605/OSF.IO/JR7EN)

 **Foxon, F.** & Selya, A.S.
 (2020).
 Electronic Cigarettes as a Method of Harm Reduction at the Population Level.
 Poster presentation at the Annual *Society for Research on Nicotine and Tobacco (SRNT)* Conference.
 New Orleans. [https://doi.org/10.17605/OSF.IO/PQ4R6](https://doi.org/10.17605/OSF.IO/PQ4R6).